List of Desperate Housewives characters: Parker Scavo

 Parker Scavo (Zane Huett seasons 1 to 4, Joshua Logan Moore season 5 to 8) is the youngest son of Lynette and Tom.
 He, just like all of Lynette's kids, drives her crazy with his unruliness and rebellious nature.
 In the first season, Parker stays at home while his brothers are in school.
-In season two, Parker starts school but is upset when he finds out that his mother cannot go with him because of her new job and her mean boss.
-Thanks to his mother's absence, he grows very fond of an imaginary baby-sitter and her umbrella.
-He and his brothers also get chicken pox.
-Parker gets curious about human sexuality, asking several girls to see their vaginas, including Mrs. McCluskey.
-Parker proves to be the most sensitive of Lynette's three boys as he is shocked when he finds out that his mother was shot and refuses to let her out of the house.
+In season two, Parker starts school, although he struggles with his mom's absence with work.

 He gets along very well with his half-sister, Kayla, and is most connected to McCluskey, especially when she is victim of rumors that she killed her husband, convincing her to tell everybody the truth.
 He gets buried alive in McCluskey's house during the tornado and is the second one to be pulled out of it.
 He was disgusted to learn his parents were still having sex after they tell the family Lynette is pregnant again.
 In "Lovely" he and his friends are doing a peeping tom on Robin in the shower.
 It is later revealed that he offered money to sleep with her, which she declined.
 His parents later had a talk with him, with Tom reassuring Parker that he will have sex when the time is right.